 ATH-101 Cultural Anthropology3

 An introductory course in cultural anthropology.
-A comparative study of communities and small scale societies that lie on the periphery of the industrial world, focusing on their life, economic/political institutions and religious/artistic traditions, using various models of interpretation.
+A comparative study of communities and small-scale societies that lie on the periphery of the industrial world, focusing on their life, economic/political institutions, and religious/artistic traditions, using various models of interpretation.

-ATH-128 Understanding Spirit in Art & Culture3
+ATH-128 Understanding Spirit in Art and Culture3

 ATH-202 Cultural Diversity3